sccnlab/labmanual/README.md

 Google Calendar is used to host a general lab calendar (MemoLab), as well as calendars for the in-lab testing rooms.

-## Email
-When it's necessary to forward or send emails to the entire lab, we have a list for that: `memolab-list@bc.edu` (registered users only).
-We also have a lab email account that goes to only me and the lab manager: `thememolab@bc.edu`.

 # General policies
 ## Hours
 One of the benefits of a career in academic research is that it is typically more flexible than other kinds of jobs.
 However, you should still treat it like a job.
-If you are employed for 40 hours a week, you should be working 40 hours a week.
-This applies to lab staff members (the lab manager and other research assistants) and postdocs.
-You are not required to work over-time.
-For graduate students, I recognize that you have other demands on your time like classes and TA-ing but still expect to see you in lab, doing research, often.
+If you are employed for 35 hours a week, you should be working 35 hours a week.
+This applies to lab staff members (the lab coordinators and other research assistants) and postdocs.
+You are not required to work overtime.
+For graduate students, Stefano recognizes that you have other demands on your time like classes and TA-ing but still expect to see you in lab, doing research, often.

 Lab staff members are expected to keep regular office hours (e.g., somewhere in the ballpark of 9-5).
 Graduate students and postdocs have more flexibility.
 However, in order to encourage lab interaction, I expect that all lab members will be in the lab, at minimum, most weekdays between 11am and 3pm or so.